liamhays/hpex/README.md

 whole directory in a convenient location, and add that directory to your `$PATH`.
 HPex will run just fine.
 You can also rename `hpex.py` to something else, like just `hpex`, if you prefer.

-Finally, you'll need a calculator. **Important:** I only have an HP 48GX, so I cannot confirm whether HPex works with a 49G, 49g+, or a 50g, or any other RPL machines with serial support (though it should be a given that a 48S/SX would work just fine).

-HPex's GUI has support for both 15360 and 115200 baud transfers, to make use of the features of the newer models.

 # Advantages over other tools
 ## HPTalx